-44. The table below sets out the Delivery Agreement expectations for feedback following the consultation.
+51. The table below sets out the Delivery Agreement expectations for feedback following the consultation.

-Delivery Agreement expectations Outcomes At the conclusion of significant stages in Local Development Plan preparation feedback will be provided on representations made by: Acknowledgement letter or e-mail providing contact details and details on how the Authority will deal with the representation.
-Advice on how late Details on how the representations would be dealt with were included in the letter of consultation which was included in the consultation mail out and in the acknowledgement. representations will be treated is set out in the next section.
-All submissions on the Pre-Deposit were acknowledged by letter or email with contact details.
+Delivery Agreement expectations Outcomes At the conclusion of significant stages in Local Development Plan preparation feedback will be provided on representations made by: Acknowledgement letter or email providing contact details and details on how the Authority will deal with the representation.
+Advice on how late/invalid representations will be treated is set out in the next section.
+Details on how the representations would be dealt with were included in the letter of consultation which was included in the consultation mail out and in the acknowledgement.
+All submissions were acknowledged by letter or email with contact details.
 Written feedback on responses to representations to each respondent and an outline of what the next steps will be either by email or direct mailings.
-This will be provided following formal approval of the National Park Authority response in March 2018.
+Provided following formal approval of the National Park Authority response in March 2018 and November 2018.
 Petitions received will be acknowledged in the same way to the presenter of the petition.
 Petitions were not received on the pre-deposit consultation.
+2 Petitions were received on the Deposit Local Development Plan.
 The Authority's website: www.pembrokeshirecoast.org.uk will also provide regular updates.
-The website was refreshed in advance of consultation on the Preferred Strategy and during the consultation on the Preferred Strategy.
+The website was refreshed in advance of formal consultations.

-45. The table below identifies the stages in the process and at what stage plan preparation is currently at.
+52. The table below identifies the stages in the process and at what stage plan preparation is currently at.

 Stage Replacement Plan

 Complete by (considerably

 less than 4 years)

 Review Report June/July 2016

 Delivery Agreement June/July 2016

+Stage Replacement Plan Complete by (considerably less than 4 years)

 Pre-Deposit participation June/July 2016 - February 2017

 Pre-Deposit consultation June/July 2017

 Deposit March 2018

 Submission to Welsh December 2018

 Government

+Focussed Changes Consultation ended 15 February

+2019

 Examination Spring 2019

 Adoption End of 2019